kueen108/privacy-policy/README.md

 - Email address (for user authentication)
 - Device information (device type, operating system)
 - Usage data (app features used, time spent in app)
-- [Add other specific data points your app collects]

 ### How We Collect Information
 Information is collected in the following ways: